ipabz/wp-donation/README.md

 # Setup

-1) Upload to the /wp-content/plugins/ directory
+1) Upload to the /wp-content/plugins/ directory and activate the plugin.

-2) On the wordpress wp-config.php file, add the following line then save

-    define('DISABLE_WP_CRON', true);

-3) Create a cron job and point it to http://yourwordpressbaseurl.com/wp-cron.php and set it to run daily.
+That's it.